Setsudan/SPMS/apps/backend/README.md

 #### sendMessage

-✅ Should call sendMessage service method when user is authenticated (10 ms) ✅ Should throw an error when user is not authenticated (6 ms)
+✅ Should call sendMessage service method when user is authenticated ✅ Should throw an error when user is not authenticated

 #### getUserMessages

-✅ Should call getUserMessages service method when user is authenticated (2 ms) ✅ Should throw an error when user is not authenticated (2 ms)
+✅ Should call getUserMessages service method when user is authenticated ✅ Should throw an error when user is not authenticated

+## Prisma

+### Prisma service

+✅ Should be defined
+✅ Should connect to the database on module init
+✅ Should disconnect from the database on module destroy ✅ Should return the PrismaClient instance